AndreArteltBakes/choco_cake/README.md

 4. Whisk milk into the batter of thought.
 For **digit four**, from the milk’s milliliters, sum its decimal digits, then take the integer square root of that sum.

 Add the total mass of the other dry ingredients to your code, pour into a lined tin, and bake until a toothpick comes out clean.
-While it bakes, assemble the four digits in order to open your lock.
+While it bakes, use the code in order to open your lock.